 Muck diving in the Philippines is generally not done in murky conditions, with most muck sites experiencing clear water.
 But to keep it that way ensure you have good buoyancy control as it is very easy to stir up the bottom with a misplaced fin or hand.
 A muck stick is a handy tool as you can use it to rest on the bottom and push away without stirring up the sand.

 A good dive guide or critter spotter is essential when muck diving, as they will help you find the well-hidden and well-camouflaged critters in this environment.
 At some dive resorts you can pay extra to have your own private guide, which is very handy if you are a serious underwater photographer.

 Anilao is located 125km south of Manila, which has a busy airport serviced by many airlines across the globe.
-From Manila the best way to get to Anilao is by car, which can be organised by your dive resort.
-With heavy traffic in Manila this journey can take over three hours.
+From Manila, the best way to get to Anilao is by car, which can be organized by your dive resort.
+With heavy traffic in Manila, this journey can take over three hours.
 More adventures divers can catch a bus to Batangas, then a jeepney to Anilao.